hoosteeno/inject_tumblr/README.md

           });
         </script>

 1. Optional and recommended!
-Provide your own templates for rendering the output:
+Provide your own mustache templates for rendering the output:

         <script>
           jq('#tumblr').inject_tumblr({